-CJP's upcoming work with LIFT-DC, which will focus on developing policy advocacy strategies for the organization, was highlighted in a post on LIFT's blog.
+CJP's work with LIFT-DC, which focused on developing policy advocacy strategies for the organization, was highlighted in a post on LIFT's blog.

 On July 14, 2014, the D.C.
 City Council unanimously passed a modified version of the "ban-the-box" legislation drafted by CJP students for the D.C.
 Jobs Coalition in the fall of 2013.
 The legislation prevents employers from asking job applicants about any criminal history before offering the applicant a position.
 On December 17, 2014. the Fair Criminal Record Screening Amendment Act of 2014 took effect.
 Learn more about enforcement of the law here.